mckennapsean/dissertation/content/05-security.md

-prototype used hexagons instead of rectangles in the treemap in order to provide more whitespace between elements, but we switched to circles since they are simpler and pack effectively on a map that utilizes whitespace more aesthetically in our opinion.
+prototype used hexagons instead of rectangles in the treemap in order to provide more whitespace between elements, but we switched to circles since they are simpler and pack effectively on a map that utilizes whitespace more aesthetically, in our opinion.

 Originally, the dashboard dual-encoded color and size to the number of records as in [@fig:dashboard2], but the usability study introduced in the next section obtained requests from users to show change visually on the map.
-Some records could not be geolocated via MaxMind [@maxmind], so they were placed on an empty portion of the map to save space.
+We could not geolocate some records via MaxMind [@maxmind], so they were placed on an empty portion of the map to save space.
 Interactions with various other views in the dashboard result in an animation of the force-directed layout algorithm, and these animated transitions did not appear to distract or annoy users but did